We often nag you about doing not-fun things like choosing a good web host (or not doing fun things like installing all. the. plugins).

 But we didn’t have that option.
 It was Bluehost or nothing.

 Except for (supposedly) making it to the next support tier, this interaction ended the same way as every other.
-I was not confident.
+We were not confident.

 It was time to take the battle to the streets.